slochower/smirnoff-host-guest-manuscript/manuscript.md

 This is also evident in X-ray structures, where the rigidity of the cyclodextrin ring is retained as long as water is present in the cavity and the torsional angles between adjacent glucose units show little variance (0.3--0.6°) across different crystal structures [@j3qbz56S].
 The combination of X-ray and NMR data suggest that the specialized q4md-CD [@j7JJedX4] force field, and the rigid GAFF v2.1 [@HVgz5rZq] force field, better model the flexibility of the CD cavity.
 The CHARMM36 force field displays similar structural dynamics to q4md-CD, with certain GROMOS force fields even more rigid than those [@jdi722iE].

-The greater rigidity of the cyclodextrins when simulated with GAFF v2.1 may contribute to its tendency to generate greater binding affinities and more negative enthalpies than the other two force fields, as a more rigid host may not avoid an energy penalty associated with flipping the glucose residues out of the binding cavity to accommodate a guest molecule.
-The better preorganized cavity might also relate to the uniformly higher correlations between calculation and experiment for GAFF v2.1.
-On the other hand, it is perhaps unexpected that this force field which best represents the conformational preferences of the cyclodextrin yields consistently too negative binding free energies and enthalpies.
 The present results suggest that, as SMIRNOFF99Frosst is further developed, it will be important to include sugars and other carbohydrates in the training sets used to develop parameters.
 Unfortunately, it may be challenging to find the types of high quality experimental data typically used to train force fields---heats of vaporization, heats of mixing, hydration free energies, and partition coefficients, among others---for biologically relevant sugars.
 Proper accounting of sugars, and protein-sugar interactions, will be especially useful for modeling physiologically relevant protein structures, such as proteoglycans and glycopeptides.

+The greater rigidity of the cyclodextrins when simulated with GAFF v2.1 may contribute to its tendency to generate greater binding affinities and more negative enthalpies than the other two force fields, as a more rigid host may avoid an energy penalty associated with flipping the glucose residues out of the binding cavity to accommodate a guest molecule.
+The better preorganized cavity might also relate to the uniformly higher correlations between calculation and experiment for GAFF v2.1.
+On the other hand, it is perhaps unexpected that this force field which best represents the conformational preferences of the cyclodextrin yields consistently too negative binding free energies and enthalpies.
+It is worth noting the magnitude of these effects will depend on the guest parameters, as well as water model and ion parameters as well.

 More broadly, the results presented in this manuscript further demonstrate that host-guest binding thermodynamics can be used to benchmark force fields, to help diagnose issues with parameters applied to specific functional groups, and to suggest directions for improvements.
 We are therefore continuing to build out experimental host-guest datasets tuned for this purpose, and to further streamline host-guest binding calculations so that they may be incorporated into automated tools to optimize force field parameters.